 7. Strengthens bones – You also get stronger bones through their calcium and phosphorus contents.
 When eaten with milk, the porridge can be even better in strengthening the teeth and the bones.

 It’s a great meal to have any time of the day, but it is mostly perfect to start your mornings!
 Here are simple methods on how to make your own healthy porridge at home.

 Raw Buckwheat Porridge

 Not all types of porridge need cooking.
-You can soak some overnight, blend bit, mix them with some fruits and nuts and you are good to go!
-Here's a simple recipe for overnight buckwheat porridge.
+You can soak some overnight, blend a bit, mix them with some fruits and nuts, and you are good to go!
+Here’s a simple recipe for overnight buckwheat porridge.
 (1 minute)

 Chia Seed Porridge

 Instead of using oatmeal as the base of your porridge, healthy seeds like Chia can also make a good meal!
 Chia seeds are considered superfoods because they are packed with nutrients despite their tiny size.
 And, they are great for better digestion and easy weight management too!
 Here’s a quick recipe for you.
 (1.53 mins)